The Starling

-The Starling is a 2021 American fantasy comedy-drama film directed by Theodore Melfi and written by Matt Harris.
+The Starling is a 2021 American comedy drama film directed by Theodore Melfi and written by Matt Harris.
 The film stars Melissa McCarthy, Chris O'Dowd, Timothy Olyphant, Kim Quinn, Skyler Gisondo, Loretta Devine, Ravi Kapoor, Daveed Diggs, Rosalind Chao, Laura Harrier, and Kevin Kline.

 The Starling premiered at the 2021 Toronto International Film Festival on September 12, 2021, and had a limited release on September 17, 2021, prior to streaming on Netflix on September 24, 2021.
 It received unfavorable reviews from critics.